pgmmpk/pgmmpk.github.io/_posts/2013-12-14-current_events.md

 Problem?
 Many:

 1. too verbose

-2. does not allow chaining
+2. does not allow call chaining

-3. you can not inline listener parameter as an anonymous function, because you need a reference to it so that you can pass it to the `removeEventListener`.
+3. you can not inline the listener as an anonymous function, because you need a reference to it so that you can pass it later to the `removeEventListener`.

 ### jQuery: on() and off()
 jQuery's answer to this is `on`/`off` metaphor: